 8. Credit card vaults have virtually constant, uninterrupted uptime.

-Credit cards vaults such as those used by TokenEx are fully redundant, meaning data is continually synced between facilities to ensure data availability.
+Credit card vaults such as those used by TokenEx are fully redundant, meaning data is continually synced between facilities to ensure data availability.
 The vaults are also housed in secure data-center environments across the United States and Europe, resulting in virtually no latency, no matter where your organization is located.

 9. Trusted credit card vaults are regularly audited and assessed to ensure security and compliance.